deficollective/deficollective.github.io/content/english/blog/tdc-protocol-guidelines.md

 categories: ["Policy"]
 author: "nilsbundi"
 tags: ["Policy", "Decentralization", "Research"]
+aliases:
+  - /defi-protocol-guidelines/
 draft: false
 ---

 The DeFi Collective is committed to fostering the decentralization of financial infrastructure.

-Understanding and identifying _Genuine DeFi_ systems has remained a challenge as discussed [here](../make-defi-decentralized-again).
+Understanding and identifying _Genuine DeFi_ systems has remained a challenge.
 I am happy to announce the release of our __DeFi Protocol Guidelines__, a comprehensive framework distinguishing between _Genuine DeFi_ systems and _On-chain CeFi_ services.

 These guidelines are critical in shaping and implementing our internal policies, guiding protocols in ensuring adherence to the core principles of DeFi, and making DeFi more open, transparent and secure.

-This blog post will present the main ideas and concepts behind the DeFi Protocol Guidelines.
-If you want to dive right into the guidelines, you can find these on the [_Policies_ page](../../policies) on our website.
+This blog post presents the main ideas and concepts behind the DeFi Protocol Guidelines.
+The Collective's other published governance and operating documents are available on the [_Policies_ page](/policies/).

 ### What is Genuine DeFi